Ewie1/CI_PP2_HM/README.md

     <img src="docs/features/signupform.PNG">
     </details>

-6. As a returning user i want contact information
+6. Have a game over function
    | **Feature** | **Action** | **Expected Result** | **Actual Result** |
    |-------------|------------|---------------------|-------------------|
    | Footer  on all pages | On any page scroll to the footer | See phone number and email address | Works as expected |